weblicht/curb/components/DataContainer/README.md

   - `select`
   - `unselect`

 These are callbacks that accept an item ID, and dispatch a Redux action to indicate that a particular item in the container has been (un)chosen or (un)selected.
-They will be passed on to the rendering component.
+The container also receives an additional control prop, `reset`, which resets the container to its default state, where no item is selected or chosen.
+These control props will be passed on to the rendering component.

 In addition, the data objects in the `data` prop will have Boolean `.selected` and `.chosen` properties, which you can test for when